 The course modules

-The modules consist of theoretical lectures organized by Luleå University of Technology (LTU) and Oulu Mining School (OMS), which is one of the ten faculties of University of Oulu (UO).
-Statistically designed laboratory test work module for simulation is organized by LTU and experiments in the plants is to be organized by OMS and Mineral processing laboratory of Geological Survey of Finland (GTK Mintec).
-Outotec is participating to the program by giving training in process simulation.
-After finishing the training program the learners have a good fundamental understanding and knowledge in design and scale-up in mineral processing, and the factors affecting the functionality of the process.
+It includes individual training courses distributed in 3 modules.
+Theoretical lectures organized by Luleå University of Technology (LTU) and Oulu Mining School (OMS), which is one unit of the University of Oulu (UO).
+Statistically designed laboratory test work module for simulation is organized by LTU and experiments in the plants is organized by OMS and mineral processing laboratory of Geological Survey of Finland (GTK Mintec).
+Outotec is training to participants in modelling and simulation of various units operation and mineral beneficiation flowsheets.
+Control and Automation of beneficiation plants are taught by Schneider Electric.

+After finishing the training program, the learners have a good fundamental understanding and knowledge in design and scale-up in mineral processing, and the factors affecting the functionality of the process.

 Project objective and scope

-The target group of learners is professionals already working in the mining sector, who are keen to learn more about mineral processing.
-The learning objective is for professionals to gain an advanced level of knowledge and understanding about the theory and practical issues concerning the design and upscaling of ore beneficiation processes; and, how design and upscaling relates to the operations and economics of mineral processing plants.
+The objective is to ensure that mineral processing engineers working in the sector gain new knowledge and understanding about the theory and practical issues concerning the design and upscaling of ore beneficiation processes; and, how design and upscaling relates to the operations and economics of mineral processing plants.

-The intent is that after the programme the professionals can contribute to more efficient and better controlled processes, which have less environmental impact.
+Professionals already working in the mining sector, who are keen to learn more about mineral processing.
+After the programme the professionals can contribute to more efficient and better controlled processes, which have less environmental impact.